Goal of this page:

 – Yankee baseball announcer (and former pitcher) David Cone, 8-13-15

 The ancient Greeks also built massage routines into their famous regimens that were designed as protective, performance-boosting mechanisms.
 Says sports massage authority Meagher, the massage we know of today is emasculated in comparison and it’s seen as more of a restorative technique.
-Apparently Meagher took notice that the Greek approach was more proactive in scope, aimed at enhancing one’s level of participation in all of life.
-The question remains, however, how do we retain the relatively reactive restorative aspect while emphasizing the performance-boosting side?
+Apparently Meagher took notice that the Greek approach, centered in a gymnasium known as esclapeion, was more proactive in scope.
+Combined with education and political discourse, the aim was to enhance one’s level of participation in all facets of life.
+The question remains, however, how do we retain the relatively reactive restorative aspect of massage while emphasizing the performance-boosting side?

 Note that Joseph Pilates (1880-1967), who overcame a frail body as a child to eventually become a boxer, extensively studied the regimens of ancient Greece and Rome.

 As an aside, it’s useful to mention the ancient Greek belief that overdeveloped bodies led to sluggish souls.
 (Ida Rolf, whose work we will discuss, developed a similar though not exact train of thought in recent times.)
 Or perhaps the Greeks were close but just expressed it backwards: It's the person with an immature, underdeveloped approach to life who is usually the type we see pounding away recklessly at the metal in gyms.